AbnerErnaniADSFatec/wcpms-qgis/README.rst

 ..
-    This file is part of Python QGIS Plugin for WTSS.
+    This file is part of Python QGIS Plugin for WCPMS.
-    Copyright (C) 2024 INPE.
+    Copyright (C) 2025 INPE.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by